Barcelona

 Where to stay: Barcelona neighbourhoods from a palace angle

-The Eixample and Passeig de Gràcia concentrate historic palaces and design boutique hotels.
-This is postcard Barcelona: modernist façades, luxury boutiques, crowded terraces.
+L'Eixample and Passeig de Gràcia concentrate historic palaces and design boutique hotels.
+This is postcard Barcelona: modernist façades, luxury boutiques, packed terraces.
 El Palace Barcelona, Mandarin Oriental and Casa Sagnier occupy this quadrilateral.
-We stay here to be at the heart of everything, we walk to the Casa Batlló in five minutes, we cross the same tourists from breakfast to dinner.
-The advantage: everything is walkable.
-The drawback: no breathing room, even at midnight.
+We stay here to be at the heart of everything, we walk to Casa Batlló in five minutes, we cross the same tourists from breakfast to dinner.
+The plus: everything within walking distance.
+The minus: no breathing room, even at midnight.

 The heights and residential districts seduce travellers seeking calm.
-Hotel Boutique Mirlo Barcelona nestles at the foot of the Tibidabo, between private garden and Barcelona skyline.
+Hotel Boutique Mirlo Barcelona nestles at the foot of Tibidabo, between private garden and Barcelona skyline.
 Primero Primera occupies a modernist town house in residential Barcelona, far from the Rambla.
 ABaC H&R Barcelona Monument sits apart, first as a three-star table, then as a hotel.
 We stay here to decompress, for a crowd-free Barcelona.
 But we take taxis for everything, we lose spontaneity.

-NeighbourhoodAtmosphereHotel typeGood forAvoid if
+NeighbourhoodVibeHotel typeGood forAvoid if

 Eixample / PasseigBuzz, architectureHistoric palaces, designFirst visit, shoppingYou seek calm